 This program offers world class competitive artistic gymnastics training for beginners, right through to national and international champions!

 Foundations is the first Aspire stream and introduces gymnasts of all abilities to performance artistic gymnastics.
-Aspire Foundations has a class to cater for everyone, from first timers (in Grade 5 and above) and gymnasts progress through WAG (& MAG in Barron Valley) Levels 1-3.
+Aspire Foundations has a class to cater for everyone, from first timers (in Grade 5 and above) and gymnasts progress through our Excel Program or WAG ALP (Level 1-3).
 Gymnasts are also invited to perform at three internal team competitions per year.
-As an introductory stepping stone to competitive levels gymnastics, the primary focus is learning strong skill techniques, developing great training attitudes and enjoying being part of a team.
+As an introductory stepping stone to competitive gymnastics, the primary focus is learning strong skill techniques, developing great training attitudes and enjoying being part of a team.
 Above all else, it’s about building a love of gymnastics!

-From Foundations, gymnasts may be selected into our Performance stream, which is for level 4-6 gymnasts.
+From Foundations, gymnasts may be selected into our Competitive or Performance stream, which is for level 4-10 and International gymnasts.
 Gymnasts must have progressed from the Foundations stream, or have prior competitive gymnastics experience at a similar level, and the focus is on developing physical strength and flexibility, achieving excellent technique across all apparatus, fostering positive training attitudes and developing a lifelong love of gymnastics!
-These gymnasts will compete at local, regional and state level,
+These gymnasts will compete at local, regional and state level.

-Our final stream in Aspire is Competitive, for our level 7-10 and international gymnasts.
-Competitive stream caters for elite, high level gymnasts with the desire and ability to excel in Level 7-10 and/or the International arena.
+Our level 7-10 and International gymnasts stream caters for elite, high level gymnasts with the desire and ability to excel in Level 7-10 and/or the International arena.
 Gymnasts selected into this stream will train 16 plus hours per week and contest individual and team Club, Regional, State, National and International events.